manya02/Fashion_Recommender/README.md

 So before cloning, we need to know that it requires a huge **dataset**.
 A larger dataset or high-quality dataset will give you vibes like an original Shopping cart.
 But here I have used a small dataset because of a storage issue but you can change it according to your wishes.

 still, the dataset was not small enough to upload on GitHub as it is containing approx **43,000** images.
-So for access, I am providing you with my one drive link you can download both datasets and the pickel file of features extracted by that dataset together.
+So for access, I am providing you with my one drive link you can download both zipped datasets and the pickel file of features extracted by that dataset together.

 [**Link to Onedrive**](https://1drv.ms/u/s!AmxN6a6Fpxbjigt6bl99rvdsAt81?e=Nc0Zh1)

->if this doesn't work then just go through [this link](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) this is the most popular site for providing datasets so just click download to compressed file then extract it and then copy **only image** folder to your **cloned folder**.
+>if this doesn't work then just go through [this kaggle link](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small) this is the most popular site for providing datasets so just click download to compressed file then extract it and then copy **only image** folder to your **cloned folder**. but still you need to go through my **one drive** link to download one **.pkl file** .

 #### environment setup
 Now you have everything to run this project on your locals except **environment setup** for that almost we use vs code so just open your terminal and put these commands